palantir/policy-bot/README.md

 | Commit status | Read & write | Post commit statuses |
 | Organization members | Read-only | Determine organization and team membership |

-It should be subscribed to the following events:
+The app should be subscribed to these events:

 * Issue comment
 * Pull request